farahboual/Tomato_disease/README.md

 Install the required packages using: pip install tensorflow numpy matplotlib

-Note: The tensorflow-gpu package is not used due to installation issues observed in the notebook.
+Note: The tensorflow-gpu package is not used due to installation issues (missing CUDA generation error observed in the notebook).
 Ensure you have a compatible version of TensorFlow installed.
-If you have a GPU, ensure CUDA and cuDNN are properly configured, or use the CPU version as shown in the notebook.
+If using a GPU, ensure CUDA and cuDNN are properly configured; otherwise, use the CPU version as shown in the notebook.
 Dataset
 The dataset is expected to be organized in the following structure: datasets/